 Watch out for these eight common insurance scams.

 - How it works.
 Some insurance companies offer low introductory rates or one-time discounts that expire with your next policy renewal.
 You may also find that the company offsets this low rate with lower coverage, higher deductibles or exclusions.

-- How to avoid it: Compare coverage across multiple providers and choose the one that’s highly rated for customer service and claims.
+- How to avoid it.
+Compare coverage across multiple insurers and choose the one that’s highly rated for customer service and claims.
 Read all policy information before signing any documents, including fine print.
 Look for language like “first month” or “introductory offer” when comparing quotes.